brucemcpherson/cEzyOauth2/dependencies.md

 # Google Apps Script Project: cEzyOauth2
-This repo (cEzyOauth2) was automatically updated on 24 June 2015 13:24:09 BST by GasGit
+This repo (cEzyOauth2) was automatically updated on 15 September 2015 11:49:22 BST by GasGit

 For more information see the [desktop liberation site](http://ramblings.mcpher.com/Home/excelquirks/drivesdk/gettinggithubready "desktop liberation") or [contact me on G+](https://plus.google.com/+BruceMcpherson "Bruce McPherson - GDE")
 ## Details for Apps Script project cEzyOauth2
-Where possibile directly referenced or sub referenced library sources have been copied to this repository, or you can include the library references shown.
+Where possible directly referenced or sub referenced library sources have been copied to this repository, or you can include the library references shown.
 The shared link for [cEzyOauth2 is here](https://script.google.com/d/1lW9pn80yQH1hbbKsZDJiZTtvioJw8MWppFj8G3FBz7BegvhOSSI6pNYf/edit?usp=sharing "open in the GAS IDE")

 ### Modules of cEzyOauth2.gs included in this repo